Registration is done on a first come first served basis, as space is available. We cannot hold spots without completed registration.

 - Please encourage a bathroom visit prior to class.
 If a child does have to go to the bathroom during class and needs assistance, please join them by the bathroom and then be sure they return to their teacher.
 A teacher cannot leave their class to assist a child in the bathroom or be held responsible for where the child goes once they go up to their parents.

-- Once class has begun, parents and guests are welcome to observe class but must remain in the observation area.
+- Once a class has begun, parents and guests are welcome to observe class but must remain in the observation area.
 Parents are not permitted on the floor without the permission of the coach.
-To view the preschool room area, a closed-circuit television is provided.
+To view the preschool room area, closed-circuit television is provided.

 - If your child is 6 and under, you must stay in the building for the duration of the entire class.
 If you have a child 7 and older and choose to wait outside during class, you must come back into the building to pick up your child.
 We will not release students to the parking lot, under any circumstance, for safety reasons.
 Please be prompt about picking up your student.